As an author or a publisher, you’re going to be doing a ton of book marketing in an attempt to direct readers to your book’s Amazon page.

 However, if you use HTML, which we’ll cover in the next section, you will have a lot more control over the formatting, with the added ability to edit in real-time.

-If you make any changes inside Author Central and then make a change inside KDP for some other reason like updating your cover or manuscripti, that change will overwrite any changes you made in Author Central keeping only the last Description you had put directly on the book’s KDP Content page.
+If you make any changes inside Author Central and then make a change inside KDP for some other reason like updating your cover or manuscript, that change will overwrite any changes you made in Author Central keeping only the last Description you had put directly on the book’s KDP Content page.

-HTML in Book Descriptions
+Enhanced Elements in Book Descriptions

-• Bold
+- Bold

-• Italics
+- Italics

-• Underlines
+- Underlines

-• Bulleted Lists
+- Bulleted Lists

-• & More!
+- & More!

 Charles recommends setting all book titles in italics, as is the industry standard.
 Use bold text to draw the eye in, making it a great candidate for your hook, blurbs, and calls to action.